bcnmy/docs/docs/tutorials/sessions/createSession.md

   policy,
   undefined,
   withSponsorship,
-  true // if using a distributed key
+  true // if using a distributed key with DAN
 );

 const {